PySimpleGUI/PySimpleGUI/readme.md

                     Scale=(None, None),
                     Size=(None, None),
                     AutoSizeText=None)

+> DefaultText - Text initially shown in the input box
+> Scale - Amount size is scaled by
+> Size - (width, height) of element in characters
+> AutoSizeText - Bool.
+True is element should be sized to fit text

 Shorthand functions that are equivalent to `InputText` are `Input` and `In`

 #### Combo Element
 Also known as a drop-down list.
 Only required parameter is the list of choices.
 The return value is a string matching what's visible on the GUI.